 Consumers increasingly prefer to solve their own problems whenever possible.
 Brands like Starbucks, Lyft, Uber, Fandango, and Airbnb that allow self-service within apps have trained us to go out and get the services we want, when we want them.
 Time of day doesn’t matter, and we don’t have to endure small talk to get to our desired end result.

 We’re now fully used to living in an on-demand world.
 Self-service automation enables a much higher caliber of experience for consumers who crave autonomy from the phone and email.
-When knowledge content meets workflow tools such as answer bots and automation bots, customer experience improves.
+When knowledge content meets workflow tools such as QuickSearch Bots and automation bots, customer experience improves.

 How chatbots power self-service automation